-Born to free black parents in Virginia, Justin Holland assisted with the Underground Railroad helping slaves gain freedom.
+Born to free Black parents in Virginia, Justin Holland assisted with the Underground Railroad helping slaves gain freedom.
 As a musician, Holland went to Oberlin and became one of American's most influential guitar teachers.
 He wrote two method books, Modern Method for the Guitar and Comprehensive Method for the Guitar.

 Francisco Tarrega (1852-1909) — 'Capricho Arabe' (1888)

 Tarrega was a classical guitarist in the Romantic period that worked to make the guitar a recital instrument.
-Often cited as the "father of classical guitar," he composed the Grande Valse which is known in popular culture as the Nokia ringtone.
+Often cited as the "father of classical guitar," he composed the Grande Valse known in popular culture as the Nokia ringtone.

 Maria Luisa Anido (1907-1996) — 'Preludios Nostalgicos: No. 1, Lejania' (1962)